nikefn/nikefn.github.io/about.md

 I hold a Master of Science in Bioeconomy from the [University of Hohenheim](https://www.uni-hohenheim.de/en), where I wrote my thesis on [The Governance of Nature-Based Solutions](https://drive.google.com/file/d/1U3JRqgkWuD8HYwW8yis7Ijm3_PYSOx-e/view?usp=sharing) (graded 1.0).
 For my master, I was supported by a scholarship from the [Hans-Böckler-Stiftung](https://www.boeckler.de/en/index.htm).

 I care about the gaps between research and practice, between daytime planning and nighttime reality, between technological possibility and lived reality.
-I believe sustainable cities benefit from working across these divides.
 If you are working on urban futures, nature-based solutions, immersive technologies for cities or the governance of innovation, I would be happy to connect.

 ---